MohsenKoohi/MS-BioGraphs-Validation/README.md

 It is also possible to validate some particular blocks by matching the calculated shasum with the relevant row in the `edges_shas.txt` file.
 This file has a format such as the following.
-Each block contains 64 Million edges.
+Each block contains 64 Million consecutive edges.
 The start of each block is identified by a vertex ID and its edge index.
-The Column `endpint_sha` is the `shasum` of the 64 Million endpoints when stored as an array of 4-Bytes elements stored in the binary format and in the little endian order.
+The Column `endpoint_sha` is the `shasum` of the 64 Million endpoints when stored as an array of 4-Bytes elements stored in the binary format and in the little endian order.
 Similarly, Column `weights_sha` shows the `shasum` of weights (labels).